contensis/docs-delivery-http/search/search-basics.md

 Paging allows the number of results to be restricted to a defined count so that the results are easier to handle and ensures a response is returned quickly.

 The page number can also be specified to allow which set of results is to be returned.
+The page size is limited to a maximum of 10,000 however this is not recommended.

 ```json
 {